 Zero-emission, clean conversion process

-HTCW – High Temperature Conversion of Waste – is not incineration; there is no burning involved, meaning no smoke, no flame, no ash, no pollution – it is a totally sealed, highly efficient chemical conversion process yielding up to five times more energy than incineration.
+NPV’s conversion process is not incineration; there is no burning involved, meaning no smoke, no flame, no ash, no pollution – it is a totally sealed, highly efficient chemical conversion yielding up to five times more energy than incineration.

-The science: HTCW operates at over twice the temperature, at which point materials introduced to the conversion chamber are vaporised.
+The science: the reactor operates at over twice the maximum temperature reached by incineration, at which point materials introduced to the conversion chamber are vaporised.
 The gaseous mixture is exported, cleaned and processed into synthetic gas (syngas) using standard processing equipment.

 Impurities are removed; metals & commercial by-products tapped/recovered for resale; the result is a clean, pure, low carbon & hydrogen-rich syngas piped directly into high output gas turbine generators.
 Because carbon is captured/reduced within the process, it qualifies for REGO in the UK